 You can take a morning tour or an afternoon tour.
 As it is the desert and you’re in the dunes, I would always recommend the afternoon tour as it is much cooler and the sun is not beating down on you that fiercely.
 You’ll also get an added bonus of seeing the sun set over the dunes of Huacachina and this tour usually last an hour longer than the daytime tours.

-All outfitters in Huacachina do the same.
+All outfitters have the same Huacachina tours.
 They will load you in their dune buggies and take you to the dunes of Huacachina.
 You will pay an entrance fee to the park and off you go.
 Once you’re in the park, the driver will storm off and that’s when the fun starts.
 Sand flying everywhere, it feels like you are in a roller coaster ride.
 Up and down, free fall down the dunes.
 Up a steep hill where you see nothing but sky and plunge down into the deep again.

 Sandboarding in Huacachina Peru